jromers/ansible-olam/odb/README.md

 Modules from the [ovirt.ovirt Ansible collection](https://docs.ansible.com/ansible/latest/collections/ovirt/ovirt/index.html) are used and should be downloaded before using the playbooks.
 Read the collection documentation page for additional explanation or for extending the functionality of the playbooks.

-The playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager, but should run on other ansible platforms too.
+The playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager, but should run on other Ansible platforms too.

 ## How to setup a Oracle Database template in Oracle Linux Virtualization Manager